letisiapangataa/letisiapangataa.github.io/posts/kubernetes-backup-operator-python.md

 difficulty: Intermediate
 ---

 Kubernetes is the de facto standard for running containerised applications, but managing backups for stateful apps (like databases) can be tricky.
 In this post, we'll walk through a real-world Python project: a Kubernetes operator that automates backups using custom resources, snapshots, and S3-compatible storage.
-This project is perfect for engineers looking to level up their Python and Kubernetes skills.

 ---